Crypto Prices Today: Bitcoin Stable at $46K | Al Bawaba

-Red is still dominating the crypto market today with bitcoin, world's largest cryptocurrency, trading at $46,476 at the time of writing.
+The crypto market today is mainly trading in green with bitcoin, world's largest cryptocurrency, trading at $46,562 at the time of writing.

 Bitcoin and Crypto Prices